gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Targets acquired."

 "Run!"
 Maddy shouted.
-Gumption didn't need to be told twice.
 They splashed up onto the sandbar and sprinted toward shore.

 But the bot's legs were longer than theirs and its motors were more powerful than living muscles.
-It easily blocked their path and reached out to grab them.
+It blocked their path in three quick strides and reached out to grab them.

 Maddy yelped and ducked under the bot's arm.
-Gumption ducked as well but was half a moment too slow.
+Gumption ducked as well, but half a moment too slow.
-A cold metal manipulator clamped around his arm!
+A cold metal manipulator clamped around his arm.
 "Target acquired!" the bot intoned.

 "Acquire this!"
-Maddy yelled
+Maddy yelled,
-and launched herself into the air.
+launching herself into the air.

 Roos are peaceful people, mostly.
 They don't mind jokes about their big feet and bulky tails,